PyWavelets/pywt/README.rst

 Python 3
 --------

-PyWavelts was fully ported to Python 3.
-The current Python3 branch is at https://github.com/rgommers/pywt.
+Python 2 e Python 3 version are working under the same same code base at https://github.com/rgommers/pywt, as well as the examples.
 Check out the `changelog <https://github.com/rgommers/pywt>`_ for info.
-Currently the code and examples are ported to work on Python 2.7 and 3.2 from the same codebase.

 Issues should be reported on https://github.com/rgommers/pywt/issues.